 The MU-MIMO power save mechanism allows a non-AP and non-PCP EDMG STA in an infrastructure BSS or PBSS to go to PS mode during a TXOP where the STA is involved in a MU-MIMO transmission and acknowledgement procedure.

-An EDMG STA that receives A-MPDUs within an EDMG MU PPDU may go to PS mode during two periods:
+An EDMG STA that receives A-MPDUs within an EDMG MU PPDU may go to PS mode during the following two periods:

-From the time of detecting the EOF field in its individual A-MPDU within the EDMG MU PPDU to the time before its order to perform BAR/BA exchange with the initiator (See 10.3.2.10).
+From the time of detecting the EOF field in its individual A-MPDU within the EDMG MU PPDU to the time it needs to transmit its BA to the initiator (See 10.3.2.10).

-From the time of successfully sending back the BA to the end of the current EDMG MU PPDU frame exchange.
+From the time of sending back the BA to the time indicated in Next PPDU Start Offset subfield in Block Ack Schedule frame counted from the end of EDMG MU PPDU.

-When determining the time to wake up before its turn to perform BAR/BA exchange with the initiator, an EDMG STA shall use the most conservative estimate so that it does not miss its corresponding BAR/BA exchange with the initiator.
-The EDMG STA shall assume other initiator-responder pairs in the same MU group use the highest MCS value allowed to perform the BAR/BA exchange with the initiator, and the BAR/BA frame size used between other initiator-responder pairs is of the shortest size.
+STA that didn’t receive Block Ack Schedule frame during MU-MIMO A-MPDU shall not go to PS and shall remain in receive mode after the MU-MIMO PPDU transmission.

-Once awake, the EDMG STA shall stay in awake state until it receives the BAR addressed to it and sends back the BA to the initiator or until the end of the current TXOP, whichever comes first.
-After sending back the BA to the initiator, the EDMG STA shall stay in awake state for an additional AckTimeout interval to account for any possible BAR frame retransmissions from the initiator.
+Once awake after the second period, the EDMG STA shall stay in awake state until it receives the next EDMG MU PPDU from the initiator or until the end of the current TXOP, whichever comes first.

-Figure 3 illustrates an example of MU-MIMO power save performed in a MU group with three EDMG STAs with no immediate acknowledgement of EDMG MU PPDU, assuming the AID order in the corresponding EDMG Group ID Set element is: STA 1, STA 3, and STA 2.
+Figure 3 illustrates an example of MU-MIMO power save performed in a MU group with three EDMG STAs.

-— Example of MU-MIMO power save performed in a MU group with 3 EDMG STAs with no immediate acknowledgement of EDMG MU PPDU.
+— Example of MU-MIMO power save performed in a MU group with three EDMG STAs.

 SP: